OfficeDev/teams-toolkit/templates/tab/js/non-sso/README.md

 ## Add Single Sign On feature

-Microsoft Teams has provided a mechanism to minimize the number of times users need to enter their sign in credentials and this is called single sign on.
-Teams Framework (TeamsFx) added support on top of this mechanism to help developers build single sign feature easily.
-For detail please refer to [Wiki](https://aka.ms/teamsfx-add-sso).
+Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
+Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
+This enables you to add single sign-on (SSO) features easily to your Teams application.

+Please follow this [document](https://aka.ms/teamsfx-add-sso) to add single sign on for your project.